mottla/speech-to-text/README.md

 ## Overview

+This project integrates state-of-the-art speech-to-text (STT) models with speaker diarization algorithms to address the common issue of audio segmentation.
+Traditional transcription methods often divide audio into fixed-size blocks, which can lead to cutting off speakers mid-sentence and introducing errors in the STT output.

+To enhance speaker identification, the project also implements speaker embedding extraction techniques, allowing for consistent recognition and differentiation of speakers across multiple sessions and use cases.

-This project implements a speech-to-text (STT) system using the Whisper v3 large model.
-The entire process is executed locally, ensuring that all audio data and transcriptions remain private and secure.
-The system learns to identify speaker voices over time and annotates the transcript accordingly, enhancing the clarity and context of the transcriptions.
+All processes are executed locally, ensuring that audio data and transcriptions remain private and secure.

 Transcription can occur in two ways:
-- **Just-in-Time (Streaming)**: Transcription can happen in real-time via a stream.
+- **Just-in-Time (Streaming)**: Transcription can happen in real-time.
+Select one or more devices to transcribe for example an online meeting and your microphone input together.
-- **Static**: Transcription can also be performed from local WAV files.
+- **Static**: Transcription can also be performed from local audio files. (currently supported: WAV,MP3)

 ## Features

 - **Local Execution**: All processing is done locally to maintain privacy and security.
-- **Adaptive Learning**: The system learns to identify speaker voices and annotates the transcript respectively, improving transcription accuracy and context.
+- **Adaptive Learning**: (Optionally) The system learns to identify speaker voices, adds timestamps and annotates the transcript respectively, improving transcription accuracy and context.
 - **Model Flexibility**: The Whisper v3 model can be replaced with any other text-to-speech (TTS) model that adheres to the Hugging Face interface.
 - **Translation Support**: Whisper v3 supports real-time translation, allowing for multilingual transcription.
 - **Transcribe Zoom, Teams or whatever meetings**: Supports multiple inputs, so it can record all your audio output together with you microphone input using an appropriate setup (see below)